 Major Factor No. 1 is Payment History

-Credit scores are calculated using 35% of your payment history; this has a huge effect on your credit score, positive or negative, depending on your payment habits.
+The most important thing you can do to rebuild your credit is to continue making on-time payments.
+NEVER pay late.
+Credit scores are calculated using 35% of your payment history.
+This has a huge effect on your credit score, positive or negative, depending on your payment habits.
 Missed payments along with late payments can kill a credit score.